tokdaniel/react-redux-boilerplate-with-webpack/README.md

 1. helpers
 2. actions

-You can import your stuff here with ```import {Item1, Item2, Item3} from "alias-name"```.
-For this to work you need to register your item in the appropriate folders `index.js` file.
+You can import your stuff anywhere with ```import {Item1, Item2, Item3} from "alias-name"```.
+For this to work you need to register your item in the appropriate folder's `index.js` file.

 ## Run the app